Midweek Monterey Getaway Itinerary

 If your aim is the seafish, you have a little time before the feeding, which takes place at 11:30am.
-While everyone else is admiring the otters and penguins, you've got the run of the Jellies Experience and Secret Lives of Seahorses exhibits, both of which are in front of you as you enter.
+While everyone else is admiring the otters and penguins, you've got the run of the Jellies Experience and Tentacles exhibits, both of which are in front of you as you enter.
 If you don't linger too long, you can see both exhibits before crossing the Aquarium to the Kelp Forest exhibit to get your nose to the glass and watch the leopard sharks have an early lunch.

 Most people are heading into the cafe for a quick bite.
 You've made your reservations in advance and are heading to the Monterey Bay Aquarium's fine dining experience: Cindy's Waterfront, which has great seafood and a menu created by award-winning chef Cindy Pawlcyn.
 Watch Monterey Bay through the gigantic picture windows while you eat your lunch, and you just might catch a glimpse of wild marine life eating their lunch, too.

 Monterey County is known for its wines, and many local wineries have tasting rooms right on Cannery Row.
 How many you'll experience depends on your stamina, both for walking and for wine.

 Stop by the Cannery Row tasting room for A Taste of Monterey, which serves wines from a number of different area wineries and has a breathtaking view of Monterey Bay.